Xilinx/inference-server/docs/architecture.rst

 --------

 :numref:`architecture_overview` shows a high-level view of the Server's architecture.
-At the top, we have a client who can make a request to the Server using HTTP/REST, WebSocket, or the C++ API [#f1]_.
+At the top, we have a client who can make a request to the Server using HTTP/REST, WebSocket, gRPC or the C++ API [#f1]_.
 This request must be made to a particular worker that must be active in the Server.
 Each received request is passed to a batcher associated with the targeted worker independent of its origin.
 The batcher will combine individual requests into a batch and pass it to the worker for execution.